aiidateam/aiida-website/docs/news/posts/2024-11-15-aiidalab-mvc.md

 ## Final thoughts

 Plan your design!
 The impact early design choices will have on your app down the road are hard to measure in advance.
-But solid design plan leveraging standard patterns can at least provide some assurance that future changes will require minimal (isolated) maintenance.
+But a solid design plan rooted in standard patterns can at least provide some assurance that future changes will require minimal (isolated) maintenance.
 We encourage you to read more about design patterns in general.
 A great resource is [Refactoring.Guru](https://refactoring.guru/design-patterns), where you can find examples in many programming languages.

 Also, be sure to visit the [AiiDA plugin registry](https://aiidateam.github.io/aiida-registry/) to check out the available plugins you could build apps for today!
 And of course, you can build your own AiiDA plugin and companion app for use in your lab and/or research.
 We hope you find our tools useful 🙂 And please feel free to reach out to us anytime on [Discourse](https://aiida.discourse.group/) if you have any questions.

 ---

-And as always, happy computing 🎉
+As always, happy computing 🎉